 Pursuing a Bachelor of Engineering (BE) in Marine Engineering can be an exciting and rewarding choice for those interested in the maritime industry.
 Here are some compelling reasons to consider this course:

-The eligibility criteria for the BE Marine Engineering course is listed below:
+The eligibility criteria for the BE ME course are listed below:

 Listed below is the list of some of the common entrance exams for BE Marine Engineering/BTech Marine Engineering.